course-dprep/Airbnb-new-year-s-eve/README.md

 ## Method and Results

 ### Method
 Inside Airbnb provided the information needed for this research project.
 To analyze the effects of prices of Airbnb accommodations during a New Year's Eve in capital cities in Europe, we will use a linear regression analysis.
 Moreover, to analyze the effects of the bookings of Airbnb accommodations during a New Year's Eve in capital cities in Europe, we will use a logistic regression analysis.
+The analysis will be done in RStudio, since this program allows us for preparing and analyzing the data.

 In order to conduct this study, we examined data beginning five days before New Year's Eve 2022 (December 26th) and ending five days after New Year's Eve 2022 (January 5th).
 To compare the impact of New Year's Eve with other, "regular" days, we made a dummy for New Year's Eve.
 For the analysis, we contrast London, Paris, Amsterdam, and Rome as these are four of Europe's big cities.
 This allows us to determine whether the city itself—such as the fact that it is a more popular city—does not have an impact on the prices and bookings of the Airbnb’s.